All baroque articles – Page 2

 Orchestra of the Age of Enlightenment: Introducing the Baroque Cello

 In this video, Orchestra of the Age of Enlightenment co-principal cellist Luise Buchberger introduces the baroque cello.
 Buchberger joined the orchestra in 2014.
-She studied modern cello at the Mozarteum University Salzburg and Hochschule der Künste Zurich, and baroque cello at the Hochschule für Musik und Darstellende Kunst in ...
+She studied modern cello at the Mozarteum University Salzburg and Hochschule der Künste Zurich, and baroque cello at the Hochschule für Musik und Darstellende Kunst in her ...

 -